 - No other document relating to age like horoscopes, affidavits, birth extracts from Municipal Corporation, service records, etc. will be accepted.

 - No change in date of birth will be allowed subsequently on any ground.

 - During the verification process or at any stage of the exam, if it is found that the date of birth which the candidate has entered in the application form does not match with a valid certificate, disciplinary action will be taken against them by the Commission under the rules.

 As mentioned above, candidates appearing for the CDS exam must have completed their Graduation or at least be appearing for the final exam of the degree.
 It is important to remember that the CDS admit cards are issued only for candidates who fulfill all the eligibility criteria.

-Academies CDS Educational Qualification Indian Military Academy (IMA) and Officers’ Training Academy (OTA) Graduation from a recognized university Indian Naval Academy (INA) An engineering degree from a recognized university/institute Air Force Academy (AFA) Bachelor of Engineering or Graduation (with Physics and Mathematics at Class 12)
+Academies CDS Educational Qualification Indian Military Academy (IMA) and Officers’ Training Academy (OTA) Graduation or equivalent from a recognized university Indian Naval Academy (INA) Graduation or equivalent from a recognized university Air Force Academy (AFA) Graduation or equivalent from a recognized university

 · Candidates who are studying in the final year/semester degree course are required to submit the authentic certificate of passing the degree issued by the University/College at the time of the SSB interview.
 The certificate of the Degree should contain the date of issue and the date of issue must be before the specified date declared by UPSC.
 Otherwise, their candidature will be canceled.